konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 If no settings file was provided in the request, the "-s" part of the command should be skipped.
 Also, if no packaging is provided in the request, the format for the -Dartifact flag should be \<group>:\<artifact>:\<version>.

-Now, with the artifact available in $HOME/binaries, we can execute the analysis, provided the mta-cli command is available in $PATH and custom rules are available in the customrules directory in $HOME:
+Now, with the artifact available in $HOME/binaries, we can execute the analysis, provided the windup command is available in $PATH and custom rules are available in the customrules directory in $HOME:

 ```shell
 mta-cli --input $HOME/binaries/ --userRulesDirectory $HOME/customrules/  --target <target1> --target <target2> ... --target <targetn> <other_flags> --batchMode --overwrite --output <bucket>